Corporate - DeductionsLast reviewed - 26 December 2022

 R&D expenses may be excluded, for purposes of computation based on the actual profits method, when registered as non-current asset intangibles, during the computation period in which they were incurred.
 To use this benefit, the taxpayer must add to the net income, for purposes of computation based on the actual profits method, any amount previously recognised for the relevant intangible asset, through amortisation, sale, or write-off.

 Interest on net equity (INE)

-Companies can pay interest (calculated on a pro rata basis and up to a given rate, known as the ‘long-term interest rate’ [TJLP], which is currently set at 4.39% as of 2021) to share/quota holders, based on the company’s net equity.
+Companies can pay interest (calculated on a pro rata basis and up to a given rate, known as the ‘long-term interest rate’ [TJLP], which is currently set at 7.01%/year) to share/quota holders, based on the company’s net equity.
 Such interest, which may not exceed the higher of 50% of the annual profits or 50% of the accumulated earnings and profits, is deductible for both IRPJ and CSLL purposes and is subject to 15% IRRF at the source (or 25% if the beneficiary is located in a tax haven jurisdiction).
 Whenever the beneficiary is a legal entity subject to normal income tax in Brazil, the tax withheld at the source may be taken by the recipient as a tax credit.
 If the beneficiary is a Brazilian resident individual, such interest will not become subject to any further taxation.